damienbod/AngularWebpackVisualStudio/Angular2WebpackVisualStudio/src/preparationBlog/blog.md

     };
 ```

-The entries tell webpack where to start or where to hook in.
-We defined three entrypoints.
-These strings point to files we must have in our solution.
-In these files is one the one hand the app itself (boot.ts as a starting-point) but also all vendor scripts we need summarized in one file: the vendor.ts.
+The entries provide Webpack with the required information, where to start from, or where to hook in to.
+Three entry points are defined in this configuration.
+These strings point to the files required in the solution.
+The starting point for the app itself is provided in one of these files, boot.ts as a starting-point and also all vendor scripts minified in one file, the vendor.ts.

 ```typescript
 // Polyfill(s) for older browsers.